puppetlabs/puppet-docs/README.markdown

 Installation
 ------------

+Steps for installing the documentation-generating code:

 1. Clone the repository:

     $ git clone git://github.com/reductivelabs.com/puppet-docs.git

-2. Use your package manager to install rake.
+2. Use your package manager to install rake, libxml2-dev, and libxslt-dev.
+Package names may vary by platform.

-3. Install the dependencies
+3. Install the ruby dependencies

     $ sudo rake install

-    If the above fails, you may need to use your package manager to install files such as libxml2-dev and libxslt-dev

 4. Generate the documentation: